Lockelamoree/google_colab_llm_training/README.md

 # googel_colab_llm_training
 This repository is being published for my Master Thesis.
-Its contents where use to finetune LLM within Google Colab.
+Its contents where used to finetune a LLM within Google Colab.